-3.1 The licensee shall develop the goals, strategies, plans and objectives of the organization in an integrated manner so that their collective impact on safety is understood and managed.

-3.2 The licensee shall ensure that it is clear when, how and by whom decisions are to be made within the management system.7
+- 3.1 The licensee shall develop the goals, strategies, plans and objectives of the organization in an integrated manner so that their collective impact on safety is understood and managed. - 3.2 The licensee shall ensure that it is clear when, how and by whom decisions are to be made within the management system.8 - 3.3 The licensee shall ensure that management at all levels demonstrate its commitment to the establishment, implementation, assessment and continual improvement of the management system and shall allocate adequate resources to carry out these activities. - 3.4 The licensee shall foster the involvement of all staff in the implementation and continual improvement of the management system.

-6 Examples of such demands are health, environmental, security, quality and economic requirements.
+7 Examples of such demands are health, environmental, security, quality and economic requirements.

-7 With respect to operational decisions that impact on nuclear safety.
+8 With respect to operational decisions that impact on nuclear safety